JamesLemony/jameslemony.github.io/content/Course Notes/Nouns and Pronouns/Relative Pronouns.md

 > I read a book which was about space and decided to be an astronaut.
 > Wool can be used to make many garments which can be used in any climate.
 > My red dress got ruined by coffee which was left on the table by my brother.
-> Darkness is scary for some people, which makes sense as you don't know waht is out there in a dark place.
+> Darkness is scary for some people, which makes sense as you don't know what is out there in a dark place.
 > Bird can fly for hours without landing, which has amazed mankind throughout the history.
 > The weather has been terrible recently, which trapped the locals in their houses.